 Every neighborhood has a soul.
-At home in Cambridge, it's an ancient academic, carrying along traditions from its childhood long ago while chasing the endless pursuit for more knowledge.
-Manhattan, a workaholic financier, functioning on caffeine and Adderal, taking brief moments to enjoy a TV show only to work until 4 am the same night.
-The Mansions at Newport are the ghosts of the American Princess-esque 1920's, unaware in their assuming superiority that they have been dead for decades.
+At home in Cambridge, it's an ancient academic, carrying along traditions from long ago while still on the endless pursuit for more knowledge.
+Manhattan, a workaholic financier, functioning on caffeine and Adderall, taking brief moments to gossip on Twitter only to work until 4 am the same night.
+The Mansions at Newport, the ghosts of the gilded 1920's, unaware in their assuming superiority that they have been dead for decades.

 Beacon Hill, though, Beacon Hill is special.
 The spirit of Beacon Hill is the Spirit of Boston.
 Wearing a golden crown, this neighborhood carries with it the responsibility of our city's identity.
 You can feel the weight of the surviving Brahmin families, find yourself surrounded by students, walk the unchanged sidewalks that are as they were hundreds of years ago, minus a salon or two.

 Beacon Hill is home to our greatest hospital, our oldest jail (now hotel), our capital of government, our most photographed street, our most exclusive social club, our prized Athenaeum, and so much more.
 It touches the incredible engineering project that became Back Bay, gently presses up against Storrow Drive, and looks out upon our green Common.
 If there is a place that is more Boston than Beacon Hill, I don't know it.